KapHullloK/taskTracker/README.md

 - **Access Control**: The application has different access levels (superuser, staff, and regular users) with corresponding permissions.

-To use the application, you can interact with the provided API endpoints using a tool like Postman or by building a frontend application.
+- To use the application, you can interact with the provided API endpoints using a tool like Postman.

 ## API